Abhishekkkk-15/CURD_OP_EXPRESS.JS/README.md

 Description:
 The FUN E-COMMERCE APP is a modern, full-stack e-commerce platform that combines user-friendly design with a powerful backend.
 Built to offer a smooth and enjoyable shopping experience, this app includes features like authentication, product management.

-link: https://funecommerce.vercel.app (It may take some time for server to reponse some time due to render free service's)
+link: https://funecommerce.vercel.app (Not always but It may take some time for server to reponse due to render free service's)

 Features:

-🔒 User Authentication: Secure and simple user login and signup, keeping user data safe and private.
+🔒 User Authentication: Secure and simple user login and signup with JWT, keeping user data safe and private.

 🛍️ Product Management: Easily add or delete products with detailed information, including image uploads for a visually engaging catalog.